What Is Class MA? A Guide

 Class MA Permitted Development Rights permit the conversion of buildings such as restaurants, offices, shops, nurseries, cafes, leisure facilities, and health services (Class E properties) into homes.

-When you consider that the ‘UK lost 37 shops a day in 2024’, it’s evident that Class MA has the potential to revitalise struggling town centres and provide more homes for residents in the surrounding area whilst offering exciting development opportunities.
+When you consider that the ‘UK lost 37 shops a day in 2024‘, and that the Centre for Retail Research predicts upwards of 17,000 shops to close in the UK by the end of 2025, it’s evident that Class MA has the potential to revitalise struggling town centres and provide more homes for residents in the surrounding area whilst offering exciting development opportunities.

-In short, Class MA allows for the conversion of commercial, business, and service buildings (Class E) to residential dwellings (Class C) without the need for planning permission.
+In short, Class MA permits the conversion of commercial, business, and service buildings (Class E) to residential dwellings (Class C) without requiring planning permission.

 However, there are many considerations and changes that have come into effect relating to Class MA that developers should be aware of, all of which we’re going to cover in this guide.